Universality for Random Matrices: Entry CLTs

 \underline{Step \(4.\)} Choose the remaining vertices of \(\mathbf{i}\) from \(V(\mathbf{i}),\) by reading anew the edges of \(\mathbf{i}\) in order, beginning at \((i_0,i_1)\) (step \(3\) only established the first appearance of each element of \(V(\mathbf{i})\) in \(\mathbf{i}\)).
 Solely the right ends of the unmarked edges are yet to be decided: \((i_0,i_1)\) is fixed as \(i_0, i_1\) have already been chosen (\(i_1\) is marked); by induction, any subsequent edge has its left end fixed, and therefore only its right end must be selected.
 This yields marked edges are fully labeled: step \(2\) determines their positions, while step \(3\) appoints their right endpoints.
+The overall bound for this stage remains as in \cite{sinaisosh},